 Kate's most recent adult novel, Beauty in Thorns, a reimagining of Sleeping Beauty set amongst the wild bohemian circle of Pre-Raphaelite artists and poets, was published by Penguin Random House Books Australia in 2017.
 The fifth book in her children's fantasy adventure series, The Impossible Quest: Battle of the Heroes was released in 2015.

-Cathie Tasker is a fiction editor with over 25 years' experience.
-She has mentored many manuscripts to publication and is experienced at guiding and motivating writers to improve their work.
+Cathie Tasker is a fiction editor with over 25 years’ experience.
+She has mentored many manuscripts to publication and guided and many motivated writers to develop their work.

-Cathie has worked as an editor and publisher with HarperCollins, Scholastic Australia and Koala Books.
+Cathie works as a tutor for the Australian Writers’ Centre and in freelance editing and project management, notably for Magabala Books.
+She has worked as an editor and publisher with HarperCollins, Scholastic Australia and Koala Books.
 She also worked as Marketing Manager for Koala Books and as a Book Club Editor at Scholastic Australia.
-In her career, Cathie has edited and commissioned nearly 800 books, many of which went on to become bestsellers and win awards.
+In her career, Cathie has edited and commissioned about 800 books, many of which went on to become bestsellers and win awards.

 Judith Rossell is a full-time writer and illustrator of children's books.
 Over the past 15 years, she has written more than 10 books and illustrated more than 80.
 Her work has been translated into 16 languages.